-- (1) Pursuant to the regulations promulgated by the SEC, shares are deemed to be "beneficially owned" by a person if such person directly or indirectly has or shares the power to vote or dispose of such shares whether or not such person has any pecuniary interest in such shares or the right to acquire the power to vote or dispose of such shares within 60 days, including any right to acquire through the exercise of any option, warrant or right.
+- (1) Pursuant to the regulations promulgated by the SEC, shares are deemed to be "beneficially owned" by a person if such person directly or indirectly has or shares the power to vote or dispose of such shares whether or not such person has - any pecuniary interest in such shares or the right to acquire the power to vote or dispose of such shares within 60 days, including any right to acquire through the exercise of any option, warrant or right.

 The percent of class shown was based on the common shares reported as beneficially owned on the Schedule 13G or Schedule 13G/A as at December 31, 2014, as applicable, and the total number of shares outstanding as of March 23, 2015. - 2015.
 According to a Statement on Schedule 13G/A filed with the Commission on February 13, 2015 by FMR LLC, FMR LLC is the beneficial owner of 3,389,122 common shares as at December 31, 2014.
-Edward C. Johnson 3d (Chairman of FMR LLC) And FMR LLC) and FMR LLC each has the sole power to dispose of the 3,389,122 common shares owned by various Fidelity funds.
-None of Edward C. Johnson 3d, Abigail P. Johnson or FMR LLC has the sole power to vote or direct the voting of the shares owned directly by these Fidelity funds, which power resides with the funds' Board of Trustees.
-Fidelity Management & Research Company, the funds' advisor, carries out the voting of the shares under written guidelines established by the funds' Boards of Trustees.
-Fidelity Management & Research Company is a wholly owned subsidiary of FMR LLC.
+Edward C. Johnson 3d (Chairman of FMR LLC) and FMR LLC) and FMR LLC each has the sole power to dispose of the 3,389,122 common shares owned by various Fidelity funds.
+None of Edward C. Johnson 3d, Alajail P. Johnson or FMR LLC has the sole power to vote or direct the voting of the shares owned directly by these Fidelity funds, which power resides with the funds' Board of Trustees.
+Fidelity Management & Research Company, is a wholly owned subsidiary of FMR LLC.
 According to this Schedule 13G/A, members of the family of Edward C. Johnson 3d are the predominant owners, directly or through trusts, of Series B shares of common stock of FMR LLC, representing 49% of the voting power of FMR LLC.
 Members of the Johnson family and all other Series B shares will be voted in accordance with the majority vote of Series B shares.
 Accordingly, through their ownership of voting common stock and the execution of the shareholders' voting agreement, members of the Johnson family may be deemed, under the Investment Company Act of 1940, to form a controlling group with respect to FMR LLC.
+(3)